nonvisual/nonvisual.github.io/_posts/2020-12-10-budget-go-live.md

 ```
 ## Few tricks on top
 Well, it is largely done!
-Every time we click on optimize button, user inputs from sliders will be taken, new model will be generated and solved, and corresponding visualization preview will appear.
+Every time we click on optimize button, user inputs from sliders will be taken, a new model will be generated and solved, and a corresponding visualization preview will appear.
 Can we do a bit better?

 Yes, we can do 2 minor improvements on top, to make this notebook looking more like a web app.
 The first thing we will do is a detailed visualization of the saving plan.
-A user can have a brief overview after optimization, but if plan make sense, they can
-inspect a more detailed view.
+A user can have a brief overview after optimization, but if the plan makes sense, they can inspect a more detailed view.
 For this we will create a new button, appearing after optimization is done, which allows open/close detailed preview.
-This part is a bit trickier than previous view generation, since we need to generate new output object, and clear only this output object, not wipe out optimization results and plan preview.
+This part is a bit trickier than the previous view generation since we need to generate a new output object, and clear only this output object, not wipe out optimization results and plan preview.

 Let's take a closer look.
 We make to extra buttons, one for more details, and the other one for closing (clearing) these details.
 ```python
 btn_analysis = widgets.Button(description='More details')
 btn_close_analysis = widgets.Button(description='Close details')
 ```
-We also need to modify previously created method and add the following lines in order to create new output object, in which additional visualization would be displayed, and which we can later safely clear:
+We also need to modify the previously created method and add the following lines to create a new output object, in which additional visualization would be displayed, and which we can later safely clear:
 ```python
 out = widgets.Output()
 display(out)